AzureAD/azure-activedirectory-library-for-android/README.md

 vstsMavenAccessToken=<InsertIdentityAccessTokenHere>
 vstsAriaGradleAccessToken=<InsertAriaAccessTokenHere>
 ```
->NOTE: The sample configuration produced by Azure DevOps change when the service was renamed from Visual Studio Online to Azure DevOps... the vstsUsername VSTS is still accepted.
+>NOTE: The sample configuration produced by Azure DevOps changed when the service was renamed from Visual Studio Online to Azure DevOps... the vstsUsername VSTS is still accepted.

 ## Install